KatariinaParnanen/epicPCR_analysis/README.md

 ```

 I you're running this on CSC's Puhti supercomputer, you can activate `conda` with `module load` command.
-You should also set the project application folder, so that `conda` knows whereto install or look for virtual environments.
+You should also set the project application folder, so that `conda` knows where to install or look for virtual environments.
 ```
 export PROJAPPL=/projappl/YOURPROJECT
 module load bioconda/3